promise/readme/README.md

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to biaw/test-area
+✅ Merged PR #65 in biaw/test-area
+📝 Created review (approved) on PR #65 in biaw/test-area
 ✨ Pushed 3 commits to countr/countr
 ✨ Pushed 1 commit to promise/promise
 ✨ Pushed 1 commit to biaw/imagehost